Healthy Summer Activities To Keep In Mind

 Hit The Beach

-While the beach is a great place to relax it’s also perfect for some fun in the sun that’ll get your heart-rate up.
-Just walking on the beach can be a workout for your legs due to the resistance of the sand, but there’s a few activities that you might find a little more fun.
+While the beach is a great place to relax it’s also perfect for some fun in the sun that’ll get your heart rate up.
+Just walking on the beach can be a workout for your legs due to the resistance of the sand, but there are a few activities that you might find a little more fun.

-This team sport isn’t just for Olympic athletes and in a pinch you can play without a net.
+This team sport isn’t just for Olympic athletes and in a pinch, you can play without a net.
 Grab a ball and a few friends and start sweating.
-Increase competitiveness by placing small wagers such has having the losing team spring for lunch.
+Increase competitiveness by placing small wagers such as having the losing team spring for lunch.